rbturnbull/hespi/README.rst

 Finally, the result of the fields is post-processed before being written into an HTML report, a CSV file and text files.

-The stages of the pipeline are explained in the `documentation for the pipeline <https://rbturnbull.github.io/hespi/pipeline.html>`_.
+The stages of the pipeline are explained in the `documentation for the pipeline <https://rbturnbull.github.io/hespi/pipeline.html>`_ and our `poster <https://raw.githubusercontent.com/rbturnbull/hespi/main/docs/HespiPoster.pdf>`_.

 Installation